thiblahute/meson-website/Reference-manual.md

 Executable supports the following keyword arguments.

-- <tt>install</tt>, when set to true, this executable should be installed
 - <tt>link_with</tt>, one or more shared or static libraries (built by this project) that this target should be linked with
 - <tt>&lt;languagename&gt;_pch</tt> precompiled header fire to use for the given language
 - <tt>&lt;languagename&gt;_args</tt> compiler flags to use for the given language